Micro breaks for macro benefits

 The programmes consist of 30 second Mini Exercise breaks.

 - The short exercises are achievable by staff of all abilities.

-- The programme is super easy to roll out.
+- The programmes are super easy to roll out.

 - Minimally disruptive.

 Studies show that regular short breaks are essential for good health.
 They improve concentration levels, mood, health and cognitive ability, while also decreasing pain and the chance of injury in both the short term and long term.